MTheCreator/Book-Library-GOLANG/README.md

 4. Open a **Pull Request**.

 ---
+## Development Status

+### Authentication & Authorization
+- Basic signup/login endpoints implemented with JWT issuance.
+- Role-based authorization checks in place for protected routes.
+- Core modules compile and run without errors.
+- No automated tests yet—potential bugs remain unverified.

+### Testing
+- Unit and integration test suites are pending.
+- CI/CD pipeline and coverage metrics are not configured.

+### Dockerization
+- Initial Dockerfile and `docker-compose.yml` scaffolds created.
+- Local container build and run attempts completed but not production-ready.
+- Further work and expertise required to finalize a reliable, optimized Docker setup.

 ## License
+---
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.